4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 If you don’t have the ingredients mentioned above or feel uncomfortable, you can also use Transmission oil, Clearcoat enamel sprayNon-stick cooking spray, Vaseline, or any thick cream.

 • Transmission Oil: Use a rag to apply it generously onto the leather.
 Buff with another clean cloth until all excess is gone.
-This method has been used for decades and can work wonders but may have a strong smell that some people find unpleasant, or the feet of someone who wears boots that are not waterproofed regularly, and they will stink after just one day outside!
+This method has been used for decades and can work wonders but may have a strong smell that some people find unpleasant, or the feet of someone who wears boots that are not waterproofed regularly, and will stink after just one day outside!
 Avoid applying this if at all possible for these reasons.

 • Clearcoat Enamel Spray: Apply it in layers, drying thoroughly between each application, so it completely dries before you add more on top of what’s already starting to dry out again.
 It should take about three coats to get your desired level of protection from water and bumps due to how thin this substance becomes when it’s drying.